GautamMIH/SimpleKVM/README.md

 To return control to the server, press the Toggle Hotkey again.

 ## How It Works
-Discovery: The server broadcasts a UDP packet containing a specific message (KVM_SERVER_DISCOVERY_PING_V3) to the local network broadcast address.
+Discovery: The server broadcasts a UDP packet containing a specific message to the local network broadcast address.
 The client listens on the discovery port for this message and adds the sender's IP address to its list of available servers.

 Communication: Once a connection is established, the server and client communicate over a persistent TCP socket.

 ## Input Handling:

-The server uses the pynput library to create low-level listeners for the mouse and keyboard.

 When remote control is active, every input event (mouse movement, clicks, scrolls, key presses/releases) is captured.